microsoft/vscode-docs/release-notes/latest.md

 Hi,

 We are back from the holidays and are rolling again.
 We are starting to target our next important milestone for VS Code, the Build 2016 conference, which takes place at end of March in San Francisco.
-The biggest item in this release is the *Salsa* preview.
+The biggest item in this release is the "Salsa" preview.
 Salsa is a new JavaScript language service.
-Please enable the preview, give it a try, and let us know how it goes.
+Please enable Salas, give it a try, and let us know how it goes.

 ## Thank You

-We have received many Pull Requests from our community that helped to make  VS Code better, a big thank you:
+We received many contributions from the community that helped to make VS Code better.

+A big Thank You goes out to:

 * [mattbladgen](https://github.com/mattblagden): Render ligatures [1510](https://github.com/Microsoft/vscode/pull/1510).
 * [ivanixgames](https://github.com/ivanixgames): `kb(editor.action.toggleWordWrap)` for toggling word wrapping [1653](https://github.com/Microsoft/vscode/pull/1653).
 * [krizzdewizz](https://github.com/krizzdewizz): Windows - honor comspec env variable when spawning a shell [743](https://github.com/Microsoft/vscode/pull/743).